OUR OFFERING

 Sustainable Space Economy (SSE) has worked with a wide range of companies and organisations.

-TOP person to follow and TOP networker on LinkedIn.
+Timo is a TOP person to follow and TOP networker on LinkedIn.

-Timo is connected with nearly 9,000 people across the global space ecosystem on LinkedIn.
+He is connected with nearly 9,000 people across the global space ecosystem on LinkedIn.

 He brings a rare blend of strategic leadership, change management, business development, project management and experience about working with cross‑functional teams.